FordPatcharapol/billboard_detection_system/README.md

 # Optimizations for Edge Computing and Cloud Computing
   * in designing the system to be effective The system must be managed well concurrently.
 But ultimately it depends on individual needs and design.
-In this section, I would like to present a system performance improvement for both Cloud Computing and Edge Computing models by adopting a container-based computing approach. made to be used in processors in the architecture Microservices and proper data management for forwarding data in different formats
+In this section, I would like to present a system performance improvement for both Cloud Computing and Edge Computing models by adopting a container-based computing approach. made to be used in processors in the architecture Microservices  and proper data management for forwarding data in different formats.Microservice is the development of a software system that divides the functionality of an application into smaller units. and can work independently of each other Microservices often represent specific functions or capabilities that can be developed, tested, and extended independently from the rest of the application.

   * By designing a cloud computing system, it has advantages and disadvantages as mentioned earlier.
 In this design, I have designed all processing, data linking, and storage on the cloud, making operation and maintenance easy.
 Since most of the systems are located in the same place, there must be a shared resource sharing.
 Therefore, proper management is required. which I have brought to work Microservices Come to help in dividing the work separately and using the bus as an intermediary to link the used data. which in this part allows us to make our system flexible and able to adjust, increase or decrease to suit the applications we use but even though the work has been divided appropriately Managing the communication channel is also important. because we have With the rise of microservices, congestion in communication channels is a concern.